Gab0/straintables/README.md

 1. from pipy:
 ```
 pip install numpy scipy cython pygobject --user

+!!
+We run pip twice because the modules installed on the first step may have installation issues
+!!
+If they fail to install, check the pip message log, it contains info for missing required system packages.

 pip install straintables --user

 !!
-Executable scripts are now at ~/.local/bin by default.
+Executable scripts are now at ~/.local/bin by default,
+!! symlink them to your $PATH, add this folder to your $PATH,
+!! or run pip without "--user" and with admin privileges, which is not recommended.
 ```

 ### Setup issues: